Best deals on summer shoes at Amazon

 Cons

-• High drop may not suit all walkers
+• High drop may not suit walkers who prefer a flatter platform

 Best for: Overpronators & stability